pomf/pomf/README.md

 Back-end related settings, such as database configuration, and path for uploaded files, are found in `static/php/includes/settings.inc.php`.
 Changes made here take effect immediately.

-We need to create the SQLite database before it may be used by pomf.
-Fortunately, this is incredibly simple.

-To create it from the schema, simply run `sqlite3 /path/to/db.sq3 -init /path/to/pomf/sqlite_schema.sql`, obviously ensuring the paths are correct.
-Using default paths, this would be `sqlite3 /usr/share/nginx/pomf.sq3 -init /usr/share/nginx/html/sqlite_schema.sql`.

-_NOTE: The **directory** where the SQLite database is stored, must be writable by the user the web server is running as_

 If you intend to allow uploading files larger than 2 MB, you may also need to increase POST size limits in `php.ini` and webserver configuration.
 For PHP, modify `upload_max_filesize` and `post_max_size` values.
 The configuration